joedemcher/simplelogin-cli/README.md

 ## Setup

+1. Install the CLI with the following command: `pip install simplelogin`

-Two environmental variables must be set in your shell:
+2. Set two environmental variables in your shell:
   - `SIMPLELOGIN_API_URL`
     - https://app.simplelogin.io or your domain.
   - `SIMPLELOGIN_EMAIL`